ZhgChg.Li

 What can be done in 30 seconds?

-• (Goal 1) Download the image from the image link field in the push notification content and attach it to the push notification content 🏆
+• (Goal 1) Download the image from the image URL field in the push notification content and attach it to the notification 🏆

 First, the Payload part of the backend push notification program